brianglass/anastasis/files/lit-parak.md

 **It should be noted that the Office of Supplication is celebrated for the living, and the departed should not be commemorated in the litanies.**

-**The icon of the GorgoÃ¿pikoos,** ’**She Who Responds Quickly**’**, Proctectress of the Monastery of Docheiariou on the Holy Mountain, was painted for Archimandrite Ephrem by Monk Silouan of the Monastery of St Arsenios in Chalkidiki.
+**The icon of the Gorgoÿpikoos,** ’**She Who Responds Quickly**’**, Proctectress of the Monastery of Docheiariou on the Holy Mountain, was painted for Archimandrite Ephrem by Monk Silouan of the Monastery of St Arsenios in Chalkidiki.
 This icon is an icon of the Mother of God ’Hodegitria’, in whose honour the service is sung, as the penultimate Megalynarion makes clear.**

 ------------------------------------------------------------------------